Susquehanna Steam Electric Station

-The Susquehanna Steam Electric Station is a nuclear power plant in Pennsylvania.
-Susquehanna is capable of generating enough power to provide more than two million homes with electricity.
-Susquehanna also supplies energy to an adjacent data center campus.
+The Susquehanna Steam Electric Station is a 2.5-gigawatt nuclear power plant in Pennsylvania.
+Susquehanna produces 63 GWh per day at 2.4 c/kWh, partly to an adjacent data center campus.
 It is located near the Susquehanna River in Salem Township, Luzerne County, Pennsylvania.

 Operations

-Susquehanna Station Nuclear, a division of Talen Energy, serves as 90% owner and operator of the 2.5-gigawatt Susquehanna Steam Electric Station.
+Susquehanna Station Nuclear, a division of Talen Energy, serves as 90% owner and operator of the Susquehanna Steam Electric Station.
 PPL operated the plant until June 2015 when Talen Energy was formed from PPL's competitive supply business.
 The plant has two General Electric boiling water reactors within a Mark II containment building on a site of 1075 acre, with approximately 900 employees working on site and additional support employees in Allentown, Pennsylvania.
 Harrisburg-based Allegheny Electric Cooperative purchased 10% of the plant in 1977.

 The station has been in operation since 1983.
 The prime builder was Bechtel Power Corporation of Reston, Virginia.
 In November 2009, the Nuclear Regulatory Commission (NRC) extended the operation licenses of the reactors for an additional 20 years and the station has received additional license extensions since then with Unit 1 licensed through 2042 and Unit 2 through 2044.

 Data center

-Cumulus Data, a subsidiary of Talen Energy, developed a data center campus directly connected to the Susquehanna plant.
+Cumulus Data, a subsidiary of Talen Energy, developed a data center campus directly connected at 300 MW to the Susquehanna plant.
 On January 17, 2023, it completed the phase 1 construction.
 On March 4, 2024, it was sold to Amazon Web Services for 650 million dollars.
-As part of the transaction, the Susquehanna station will provide power to the data center campus.
+As part of the transaction, the Susquehanna station will provide power to the data center campus; 840—1,200 MW in 2029 and 1,680—1,920 MW in 2032, continuing to 2042.
+The power increase depends on Amazon's expansion of the data center.
+The energy has an expected value of $18 billion.